Andrew-jn-West/A11y-test-Discover-Mercury/README.md

 - New accessibility testers honing their skills
 - Teams conducting hands-on workshops
 - Auditors practicing manual testing
-- Anyone preparing for CPACC, WAS, or other certifications

-**Live site:** (Currently does not work until main branch is updated.) [https://discovermercury.site](https://discovermercury.site)

 ## 🧪 What You Can Practice